The Safer Schools Partnership in Thames Valley is a collaboration between Thames Valley Police and education settings

 The Safer Schools Partnership in Thames Valley has the following aims:

-- To take early action to ensure pupil safety and to prevent young people from being drawn into crime or antisocial behaviour
+- To take early action to ensure pupil safety and to prevent children from being drawn into crime or antisocial behaviour

-- To improve young people’s relations with the police and the local community
+- To improve children’s relations with the police and the local community

 - To provide access to resources to support schools with delivery of crime and community safety education through the Crime Education Hub